 Q: What do you think every parent should know about Big Food?

 A: The most important thing to remember is that Big Food companies are run for profit, and not the long-term health of consumers.
 Let’s face it, Big Food first and foremost answers to Wall Street, and in most cases the concepts of good nutrition and food safety fall by the wayside.

 We also need to realize that Big Food is smart, stealthy, and wants to create an emotional relationship with us.
 After all, food is powerfully linked to our feelings, friendships, and family traditions.
 Big Food companies use this to their advantage.
-My guess is that many of the moms reading 100 Days of Real Food are already clued in to this.
+My guess is that many of the moms and dads reading 100 Days of Real Food are already clued in to this.
 They realize that something is very wrong.
 Unfortunately, the vast majority of parents think everything is fine.
 They trust Big Food and haven’t discovered a lot of information is being hidden from them.
 That’s got to change, and that’s one of the reasons I’m speaking out.

 Q: How does Big Food decide what products to produce and how to formulate them?

 A: Well, they’re experts at this game.
 Big Food spends billions of dollars examining food trends, understanding consumers’ needs, and then building products and marketing campaigns that appeal to consumers.